Oddish1/todo-it/README.md

 "work", "chores", etc.
 - **Statistics**: A report page that shows you total time spent on tasks as well as total time per task tag.
+- **Habit Tracker**: A page where you can create habits and check them off daily.
+It will look similar to github commit history graph for each habit.